DEFRA/waste-tracking-service/docs/api-landing-page.md

 - [Validating a Collection of Requests and Responses](#validating-a-collection-of-requests-and-responses)

-#### Prequisite Steps (Receivers)

-1. Waste Receivers need to [sign-up for private beta](private-beta-comms-sign-up.md) using the on-boarding form.
-2. Accept the API Terms and Conditions.
-3. Get the <font color="orange"><b>API Code</b></font>.
-After successfuly completing the on-boarding programme, an API Code will be issued to the Receivers and from them, to their Software Vendors who store them and then set up the connection to the Waste Tracking Service.
-This code uniquely identifies your organisation within the Digital Waste Tracking service.

 #### Prequisite Steps (Developers)

 To develop using the Receipt of Waste API, you must: